 They can even be purchased for children under 16, say if you wanted to buy for a niece, nephew or simply a friend's child (more on this later).

-You’ll get a unique bond number for every £1 you invest.
+When you buy a Premium Bond, you’ll get a unique bond number for every £1 you invest.
 After you’ve had them for a full month, they’ll be included in the draw.

 All you need is £25, but you can invest up to £50,000.